tqdv/uweh/README.md

 ### TODO

+- Maybe move the javascript to another file ?
 - Document `main.css`, `Uweh.php` and `index.php`
 - Display a warning message if the user selects a file that will be rejected (in addition to the red outline around the input field).